pattytonyoneill/hangman/README.md

 - [Am I Responsive?](http://ami.responsivedesign.is/) Used on Readme to show how the application looks on different devices.

 ## Bugs
 - Getting while loop to work correctly.
-Firstly I took a couple of days away from the code.
+First, I took a couple of days away from the code.
 Next I rewrote this several times until I got it right.

 - When I deployed my code it did not deploy correctly.
 I had to redo pip3 line due to a typo on that line and it was right immediately after that.